MrLavengar/h3_users_units_rank/README.md

 ### Database
 Name your database *h3_creatures_rank*

-To fill database with creatures and castles, run
+To fill database with creatures and castles, run migrations, then:
 ```
 python manage.py pupulatedata
 ```